brschlegel/KnowledgeWeb/C++ Libraries/Boost.md

 # Boost
 Boost is a data structures and algorithms library for C++.
 Designed in the style of STL as an extension of its capabilities.
+It has a very large amount of libraries for use, but its documentation is very lacking.
+Even just looking through it, its alot.
+I've read some reports of it being hard to learn, which my first impressions agree with.